 Let’s say you have a bond that yields 3%.
 You can’t expect that 3% yield to grow, so 3% would also be your expected return.
 What if you buy a stock that’s yielding 3%?
-If you figure corporate earnings will grow 3% a year and the company will increase its dividend at the same rate, you’re looking at a 6% expected return.
+If you figure corporate earnings will grow 5% a year and the company will increase its dividend at the same rate, you’re looking at an 8% expected return.

 Next: Calculating Interest